 - Preheat oven to 400F.

-- Add all ingredients except chicken to a ziplock bag or container and shake to mix.
+- Add all ingredients except chicken and olive oil to a ziplock bag or container and shake to mix.

 - Add chicken to bag several pieces at a time and shake to coat.